flatcar-archive/flatcar-docs/etcd/getting-started-with-etcd.md

 {"action":"get","node":{"key":"/message","value":"Hello","modifiedIndex":4,"createdIndex":4}}
 ```

-If you followed a guide to set up more than one Container Linux machine, you can SSH into another machine and can retrieve this same value.
+If you followed a guide to set up more than one CoreOS Container Linux machine, you can SSH into another machine and can retrieve this same value.

 To delete the key run: